Submissions of Test Methods for Evaluation

-ICCVAM depends on stakeholders with appropriate capabilities and resources to carry out alternative test method research, development, and validation studies and to submit the results to ICCVAM.
-ICCVAM welcomes submission of innovative test methods that may be acceptable for specific regulatory use and for which adequate validation studies have been completed to characterize the usefulness and limitations of the test method in accordance with ICCVAM test method submission guidelines.
+ICCVAM welcomes submission of innovative test methods that may be acceptable for specific regulatory uses.
+Acceptability for regulatory use is generally demonstrated by completion of adequate validation studies to characterize the usefulness and limitations of a test method in accordance with ICCVAM test method submission guidelines.

-However, to maximize the potential for effective implementation of new test methods or approaches, ICCVAM will only conduct evaluations and prepare recommendations on test method submissions proposed for regulatory uses that align with ICCVAM member agency needs and priorities.
-Therefore, test method developers are encouraged to consult with NICEATM and ICCVAM throughout the test method development, prevalidation, and validation process, as well as during preparation of submissions.
-These interactions ensure that:
+To maximize the potential for effective implementation of new test methods or approaches, ICCVAM will only conduct evaluations and prepare recommendations on test method submissions proposed for regulatory uses that align with ICCVAM member agency needs and priorities.
+Test method developers are encouraged to consult with NICEATM and ICCVAM throughout the test method development, prevalidation, and validation process, as well as during submission preparation to ensure that:

 - The test method aligns with the needs and priorities of one or more ICCVAM agencies, and there is at least one agency willing to sponsor the test method for evaluation